|

 Lethargy: A dog experiencing hypothermia may seem unusually tired or sluggish.
 Pay attention if your dog appears less active or is reluctant to continue the walk.

-Weakness or disorientation: If your dog seems uncoordinated, stumbles, or appears confused, these could be signs of hypothermia.
+Weakness or disorientation: If your dog seems uncoordinated, stumbles, or appears confused, it may be a sign of hypothermia.

 Cold to the touch: Check your dog’s body temperature.
-If their ears, nose, or paws feel significantly colder than usual, they may be in danger.
+If their ears, nose, or paws feel significantly more frigid than usual, they may be in danger.

 Pale gums: In severe cases of hypothermia, a dog’s gums can take on a pale or bluish hue.
 This is a serious sign and requires immediate attention.